Food Security and Sustainability

 Want your kids to eat more veggies?
-Try Ratatouille, a traditional French vegetable-based dish, packed with nutrients your family doesn't get enough of on a daily basis.
+Try Ratatouille, a traditional French vegetable-based dish, packed with nutrients.

 1 small red onion